 I am a post-doctoral researcher on infant language research at the University of Oxford.
 As Winkler Career Development Fellow at St Hugh's College, I study the causal and longitudinal relationships between sleep and language acquisition from infancy to toddlerhood.
-My on-going research at the Oxford Babylab include the backward semantic inhibition, infant lexicon, bilingual language development, the development of political attitudes in children.
+My on-going research at the Oxford Babylab include backward semantic inhibition, the infant lexicon, and bilingual language development.

-Alongside research, I give undergraduate lectures and tutorials on Language & Cognition, and supervise final-year research projects.
+Alongside research, I give undergraduate lectures and tutorials on Introduction to Psychology, Language & Cognition and Language Acquisition, and supervise final-year research projects.

 Born and raised in Hong Kong, I read Psychology as an undergraduate at York, followed by a doctorate at Oxford.
 Married to an English-Italian, I split my time between Oxford, Rome and Hong Kong.